All About the Alaskan Malamute Dog Breed

 Physical Traits

-Alaskan Malamutes are often confused with Huskies.
-They both have wolf-like features and excel in arctic conditions.
-However, while Huskies are known for their speed, Malamutes are larger and stronger.
 The Alaskan Malamute stands 23 to 25 inches at the shoulder and weighs 75 to 85 pounds.
-And, while they both have pointy, triangle-shaped ears, the Malamutes’ ears sit further apart on their head.
+While both breeds have pointy, triangle-shaped ears, the Malamutes’ ears sit further apart on their head.

 Personality Traits

-The Alaskan Malamute means business when they have a task at hand, but after a hard day’s work, they’re ready to snuggle up with their people.
+An Alaskan Malamute dog means business when they have a task at hand.
+But after a hard day’s work, they’re ready to snuggle up with their human family.
 These pups are true pack dogs and want to feel part of the family.
-Just be sure they know who’s boss because they are known to overcome a laid back parent and assume the role of pack leader.

 Grooming Recommendations